kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 When put on trial, Apollonius made no preparations for his defense.
 He lived each day ready for death and chose to face it in the name of philosophy (viii.
 30).In response to his old friend's repeated requests to prepare his defense, he said:

-^Damis, you seem to lose your senses in the face of death, even though you have been with me for so long and know that I have loved philosophy since my youth.
+> Damis, you seem to lose your senses in the face of death, even though you have been with me for so long and know that I have loved philosophy since my youth.
 I thought you were both ready for death and aware of my approach to it.
 Just as soldiers need not only courage but also strategy to know when to fight, those who love wisdom must carefully choose the right time to die, so they are not caught unprepared.
 I have chosen the best moment to face death, if anyone wishes to kill me, and I have demonstrated this to other friends in your presence, never ceasing to teach you this alone. (vii.
 31).

 These are some examples of how our philosopher lived, fearing nothing but disloyalty to his ideals.
 Now, we will mention some of his personal traits and the names of his followers.